 Available to Georgia’s Rising 10th, 11th, and 12th graders.
 This workshop focuses on the value, protection, and conservation of Georgia’s wildlife, forestry, soil, and water resources, including conservation in Georgia’s mining industry.
-The workshop provides students with a taste of college life while delivering valuable insight into careers through their counselors and instructors.
-(Students who have previously attended the workshop are not eligible)
+The workshop gives students a taste of college life while delivering valuable insight into careers through their counselors and instructors.
+(Students who have previously attended the workshop are not eligible).

 Information about the Program:

-- Camp takes place at Abraham Baldwin Agricultural College in Tifton, GA
+- Camp takes place at Abraham Baldwin Agricultural College in Tifton, Georgia.

 - Features field trips, classroom instruction, and recreational activities.